 Major Application Process

 The North Park nursing major is an academically rigorous program offering outstanding clinical experiences.
 Admission is selective and not all students who apply are admitted.
-Students not admitted frequently consider biology, psychology, or chemistry majors and pre-professional programs.
+Students not admitted frequently consider biology, health sciences, psychology, or chemistry majors and pre-professional programs.

 In order to be admitted to the nursing major at North Park University, you'll need to meet the requirements below.
 The nursing faculty review your coursework, recommendations, test scores, and application before deciding on your acceptance status to the major.
 Acceptance is not guaranteed, even by meeting these requirements.
 We accept 48 students each fall (August) and spring (January) semester.